bvbohnen/x4-projects/API Functions.md

 * Make_Dropdown

-  Make a dropdown selection cell.
+  Make a "dropdown" selection cell.
 Adds to the most recent row.
 Note: indices start at 1.

   Param: Table with the following items
   * col, echo